ethaneisenhard/ethaneisenhard/blog/lessonsfromtheroad.md

 <span class = "blog-inline-gallery-caption"> *Baxter State Park / Maine* </span>

 The fourth lesson is that family problems are sometimes impossible to solve.
 Not solving problems, and living with the difficulties of that, can be a lifetime of stress.
-I do think that the best way to prevent family issues is with constant , honest, open communication.
+I do think that the best way to prevent family issues is with transparent, honest, and open communication.
 Still there are issues we can’t predict/solve.

 The fifth lesson I learned was the power of passion, persistence, and timing.
 Last month I received and accepted an offer to work at Buffer.
 I’m stoked to work with such talented people and a company that values transparency.
 My role will be Marketing Engineer, developing pages, content, and campaigns on Buffer.com.
 I look forward to sharing my experience at Buffer with everyone.
 I am so thankful for my time at Toll Brothers.
 I have learned website optimization, A/B testing, code documenting, and marketing strategies.
 I wanna give out a special shout-out to Vince Suriani, my manager at Toll Brothers, for the mentorship and guidance over the last four years.
 I wanna also shout out Justin Escalante, for the advice, feedback, and friendship.
 My family, thank you for the support and confidence.
 My friends, I am fulfilled by your love and positivity.
 To my readers, I appreciate your time, thoughts, and brain power.